 - Number of Reviews - The minimum and maximum number of reviews on the products' listings.
-To learn more about how to engage your future customers, you might want to read how to 'make your customers swoon' with these three email templates.

 - Rating - Want to limit the results in your search to three stars or less?
 This filter will do that for you.
 Just enter the minimum and maximum number of stars you want your resultant products to have in the Rating filter.

 - Weight - How much do you want your prospective product to weigh?
 Enter the minimum and maximum weight, in pounds, into this filter.

 - No. Sellers - This filter lets you dictate how many sellers you want on a product's listing.
 Again, this is a minimum/maximum filter.

 - Listing Quality - We’ve developed an in-house algorithm to determine the quality of a listing, and this filter can help you find products that have listings that can be optimized.
 In general, listings that score under 2 or 3 will be of very poor quality, while a listing with a score over 7 or 8 have very good listings.
 Enter the minimum and maximum Listing Quality Score (LQS) you want for your results into this filter.